NZRichard/OpenCore-Install-Guide/extras/spoof.md

 * SSDT
   * Disables GPU on a per-slot basis

-**CSM must be off in the BIOS for the spoofing to work correctly, especially on AMD CPU based systems.**
+**Turn CSM off in the BIOS to enable spoofing to work correctly, especially on AMD CPU based systems.**

 ### Boot Flag

-By far the simplest way, all you need to do is add the following boot-arg:
+By far the simplest way is to add the following boot-arg:

 `-wegnoegpu`

-Do note that this will disable all GPUs excluding the iGPU.
+Be aware that this will disable all GPUs except the iGPU.

 ### DeviceProperties Method

-Here is quite simple, find the PCI route with [gfxutil](https://github.com/acidanthera/gfxutil/releases) and then create a new DeviceProperties section with your spoof:
+Simply find the PCI route with [gfxutil](https://github.com/acidanthera/gfxutil/releases) and then create a new DeviceProperties section with your spoof:

 ```
 path/to/gfxutil -f GFX0
 ```

-And the output will result in something similar:
+And the output will result in something like:

 ```
 DevicePath = PciRoot(0x0)/Pci(0x1,0x0)/Pci(0x0,0x0)/Pci(0x0,0x0)/Pci(0x0,0x0)